 Now, imagine a small city inside of another city, built as a mall with stores and restaurants, but also with apartments.
 That is what this place is.
-It is actually the place where the wealthy people live, but it is open to anyone who wants to visit.
+It is actually the place where wealthy people live, but it is open to anyone who wants to visit.
 But what makes this place so interesting is the architecture and sculptures that are totally different from everything else you’ll see in Guatemala.

 From posh to the somehow charming chaos of Guatemalan culture, the Mercado Central.
 It is not the biggest Mercado in the country, but it is HUGE!
 Artisans, farmers, food, textiles, butchers, toys, grains, you name it.
 People from all around the country gather there to sell their products.
-A word of warning, though, you will need to put your bargain abilities to test here.
+A word of warning, though, you will need to put your bargaining abilities to the test here.

 An archeological site in the middle of the city.
 Guatemala is the land of the Maya so maybe by now you have heard of the ancient city of Tikal.
 Kaminaljuyu goes hundreds of years before Tikal and if you are lucky, you can see a real Mayan ceremony while you visit.

 This is not a place where you can spend much time, but it is a stunning building inside and out.
 Unfortunately, it is not open to the public so you can only see it from outside or if you are lucky, you can catch a special event such as a wedding happening.
-It is a chapel with a mix of roman, neoclassic, baroque, and neogothic architecture.
+It is a chapel with a mix of Roman, neoclassic, baroque, and neogothic architecture.

 Once upon a time, there was a train that connected the main Guatemalan ports in the south, the Caribbean, and Guatemala City.
 In the beginning, it worked only to transport goods from the ports.
 Later on, it was also used for travelers.
 Unfortunately, problems with the United Fruit Company happened in the late 1950s, so cars and roads became more popular, causing the trains to stop working.
 Nowadays, you can see all the old machines in this museum.

 4 Grados Norte has become a very well-known place by locals to eat different kinds of food, party or relax with a good coffee.
 You will also find offices.
 If you want to visit this place, the safest way is by arriving on the transmetro from La Sexta Avenida in Zone 1.
-DONT USE THE OTHER LINES OF TRANSMETRO because they’ll take you through the most unsafe parts of the city.
+DON’T USE THE OTHER LINES OF TRANSMETRO because they’ll take you through the most unsafe parts of the city.
 You can also call an Uber.